josina1234/docs/rf/dvb_t.rst

       sudo make install && \
       sudo ldconfig

 Install python wrapper from source.
-Installation via pip does not work from Ubuntu 24.04 on and package is currently not available via apt.
+Installation via pip does not work from Ubuntu 24.04 on and package is currently not available via apt:

 .. tabs::